fbpx

 Personal Inhaler Sticks

 Sometimes called sniffy sticks or aroma sticks.
-Inhalers sticks are made up of a wick that is housed in a plastic or metal case.
-The wicks are saturated with oil and then used by inhaling through the nostrils.
+Inhaler sticks are made up of a wick that is housed in a plastic or metal case.
+The wicks are saturated with oil and then inhaled through the nostrils.
 I personally love inhaler sticks.
 They are easy to use on the go.
 They are discreet and work well in public spaces.
 I don’t need to worry if the scent negatively affects someone else.
 If you have small children or an elderly parent in your house, this is an excellent alternative to using a diffuser.

 Steam Inhalation